RabelaniRamaru82/reelcv/README.md

 ---

-**ReelCV** - Showcase your talents through AI-powered video analysis
+**ReelCV** - Your skills, proven and showcased.
+No resumes required.